-Vann Engineering, Inc. understands that a new custom home is proposed for construction at the above-mentioned site, with a planned basement level.
+Vann Engineering, Inc. understands that a new one to two story custom home is proposed for construction at the above mentioned site, with no planned basement levels.
+The preceding aerial photograph depicts the site and the immediate vicinity.
+In addition, we understand that the residence depicted in the preceding aerial photograph is to be demolished.